Skip to content

 Son of Ramses I and the second pharaoh of the 19th Dynasty.

-Thanks to being a great military leader, Seti I led a series of military campaigns to proclaim Egypt’s dominance over Syria.
+Thanks to his great military leadership, Seti I led a series of military campaigns to proclaim Egypt’s dominance over Syria.
 He fought the Libyans, kicked them out of Egypt, and secured Egypt against the Hittites.
-The Hittites were an empire based in Anatolia, modern-day Turkey, that threatened Egypt and attacked many cities on the Mediterranean coast.
+The Hittites were an empire based in Anatolia, modern-day Turkey, threatening Egypt and attacking many cities on the Mediterranean coast.

 Seti I had three children, two girls and one boy, whom he named Ramses II in honour of his father.

 In 1279 BC, Seti I died and was buried in tomb KV17 in the Valley of the Kings.
-Unlike his father’s, Seti I’s tomb featured decorations and colourful paintings and comprised many chambers.
-It was discovered by Giovanni Belzoni, and the mummy is now kept at the Egyptian Museum in Tahrir Square.
+Unlike his father’s grave, Seti I’s tomb featured decorations, colourful paintings, and many chambers.
+Giovanni Belzoni discovered it, and the mummy is now kept at the Egyptian Museum in Tahrir Square.

 Ramses II (1279 – 1213 BC)